ornelladotcom/resume-website-workshop/workshop/3-add-style.md

     }
     ```

 Notice `font-family`, which is used to select the font.
 There are five fonts listed.
 Because users may not have a particular font installed, CSS offers the ability to fallback to the next font.
-In this case you're telling the browser to try Arial first, then Helvetica if that's not installed, and finally any sans-serif font.
+In this case you're telling the browser to try Segoe UI first, then Tahoma if that's not installed, and so on.

-There are also a few more rules that apply to everything in the `body` tag, which is the whole page...
+There are also a few more rules that apply to everything in the `body` tag, which is the whole page:

-* font-size - sets the size of the font to 12 pixels
+* `font-size` - sets the size of the font to 12 pixels
-* max-width - sets a maximum width for your resume so that it doesn't look silly on huge screens.
+* `max-width` - sets a maximum width for your resume so that it doesn't look silly on huge screens.
 960 pixels is a common width for many websites.
-* margin - sets the margin to auto.
+* `margin` - sets the margin to auto.
 When combined with the `max-width` property, this centers the content on the screen horizontally.

 ## Sizing